 South Fayette Township enforces the Open Burning Regulations set by the Allegheny County Health Department.
-Visit the county's burning website or the Burn Facts Allegheny website for more information.
+Visit the county's open burning website for more information.
 Report issues with wood smoke or other air pollution to the county's 24-hour complaint line: 412-687-2243.
 Recreational burning or grill cooking that meets the county rules does not require a permit.
 Other non-recreational burning requires a permit.

 Highlights of the open burning regulations (revised for 2015) include:

 The definition of open burning includes any fire or combustion occurring in a fire pit, outdoor fireplace, chiminea or grill.

 Fires are limited to a maximum overall size of 3 feet wide by 3 feet long by 2 feet high for wood burning.

 Fires must be at least 15 feet from the nearest neighbor's dwelling or inhabited area, such as a property line, sidewalk or roadway.

 Permitted burning materials are clean wood, propane and natural gas, as well as charcoal for outdoor cooking; smokeless fire starters or paper; and commercial fire logs, paraffin logs or wood pellets for outdoor fireplaces.